-According to research by McKinsey, the arts, entertainment, recreation, accommodation and hospitality services have been some of the sectors worst hit by 2020’s coronavirus pandemic.
+The arts, entertainment, recreation, accommodation and hospitality services have been some of the sectors worst hit by the COVID-19 pandemic, according to the latest data by McKinsey.

-Since March this year, when the virus began to increase its global transmission, we’ve seen theatres, restaurants, small independent shops, bars and clubs close their doors.
+Since March 2020, when the virus began to increase its global transmission, we’ve seen theatres, restaurants, small independent shops, bars and clubs close their doors.
 Unfortunately, some of them for good.

 Let’s term that under the umbrella ‘Entertainment and Hospitality’.
 The next layer up would be ‘Classic Tourist Hotspots’ as the pyramid narrows.